NiklasPrahl/mkv-episode-matcher-vob/README.rst

 .. code-block:: bash

-   python mkv-match --show-dir /path/to/show --get-subs True
+   python mkv-match-vob --show-dir /path/to/show --get-subs True

 7. For VOBSub: The VOBSub can't be handled by FFmpeg, so you also need to download ``MKVToolNix`` (for mkvextract and mkvinfo) and ``BDSup2Sub``.
 The latter needs a path specification to the ``BDSup2Sub.exe`` in the config.ini file.